Testing the local supervoid solution to the Hubble tension with direct distance tracers: Discussion

 Future possibilities also lie in expanding the data used.
 In this work, we used the \ac{CF4} \ac{TFR} galaxies, 12 of which have absolute distance calibrations from the SH0ES Cepheid calibration~\citep{Riess_2022_comprehensive} after application of our quality cuts.
 While the \ac{TFR} sample offers full sky coverage, its primary limitation is its shallow depth, with only a small fraction of galaxies at redshifts $\zcmb > 0.05$.
-Nevertheless, the \ac{TFR} remains attractive because it can be re-calibrated straightforwardly, without requiring a full covariance matrix -- as is necessary for datasets like Pantheon+.
+Nevertheless, the \ac{TFR} remains attractive because it can be recalibrated straightforwardly, without requiring a full covariance matrix -- as is necessary for datasets like Pantheon+.
 In contrast, fundamental plane or SNe samples probe to significantly higher redshifts, potentially offering complementary constraints.
-However, if a void were to extend to scales much larger than those currently probed, this would likely result in an unacceptably large bulk flow, unless the observer were located near the void centre, which becomes increasingly improbable for larger voids.
-Even in that case, exponential or Gaussian voids with $\tilde{r}_{\rm void} > 0.5$ would predict $H_0^{\mathrm{local}} \approx 77~\mathrm{km}/\mathrm{s}/\mathrm{Mpc}$, substantially exceeding the SH0ES value of $73.17 \pm 0.86~\mathrm{km}/\mathrm{s}/\mathrm{Mpc}$ and therefore over-resolving the Hubble tension.
-This problem could be alleviated by scaling down the outflow velocities using $\beta < 1$.